Sonia Chadwick Hawkes: Reception and legacy

 At the time of her death, Hawkes had several unpublished projects, including a full write-up of the excavations at the early medieval cemetery at Finglesham.
-The Sonia Hawkes Archive, notes on unpublished excavations, was established at the University of Oxford.
+The Sonia Hawkes Archive, containing notes on unpublished excavations, was established at the University of Oxford.
 Helena Hamerow, a professor of medieval archaeology and a former student of Hawkes, led a project to digitise the archive with funding from the Arts and Humanities Research Council and the Römisch-Germanische Kommission.
 A number of Hawkes' works were bought to publication posthumously.

-In December 2001, the Institute of Archaeology dedicated a plaque and a 1934 lithograph by Paul Nash, 'Landscape of the Megaliths', to the memory of Christopher and Sonia Hawkes.
+In December 2001, the Institute of Archaeology dedicated a plaque and a 1937 lithograph by Paul Nash, Landscape of the Megaliths, to the memory of Christopher and Sonia Hawkes.
 An edited volume was published in her honour in 2007, edited by Martin Henig and Tyler Jo Smith.

 Selected publications

 The editors of the 2007 book dedicated to Hawkes noted that there is no comprehensive list of her publications.